stommen/stommen.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hard-working, curious and very competitive MSc student in physics at Chalmers University of Technology with a particularly burning interest in science.
+Since 2023, I hold a BSc in Engineering Physics, and have after that also pursued one year in economics at bachelor level.
 When I am not studying, I enjoy spending my time either in the gym or surrounded by friends and family.

 Things that especially catches my eyes and ears include: